evkx/evkx.github.io/content/models/polestar/3/3_Long_Range_Dual_Motor_Performance/_index.md

 ## Infotainment

 You can choose between two sound systems on the Polestar 3 Long Range Dual Motor Performance.
-With the High Performance, you get five amplifier channels and eight speakers with a max system output of 200 watts.
-With the Bowers & Wilkins, you get NULL amplifier channels and 25 speakers with a max system output of 1610 watts.
+With the High Performance, you get eight speakers with a max system output of 200 watts.
+With the Bowers & Wilkins, you get 25 speakers with a max system output of 1610 watts.

 The model has 4 USB-C connections as standard.
 ## Lights